OpenPanzerProject/OP-Config/README.md

 If you are not a developer, you probably don't need to worry about anything on this site.
 Instead, go to the [Open Panzer Downloads page](http://www.openpanzer.org/downloads) and get your own installable version of OP Config.

 ## Developers
-OP Config was developed using Qt Creator 15.0.0 using Qt version 6.8.1.
+OP Config from versions 0.94.00 were developed using Qt Creator 15.0.0 using Qt version 6.8.1.
 Code is written in C++.
-The executable version on the [Downloads page](http://www.openpanzer.org/downloads) was compiled for Windows using the MinGW 13.1.0 64-bit compiler.
+Executables (available on the [Open Panzer Downloads page](http://www.openpanzer.org/downloads) were compiled for Windows using the MinGW 13.1.0 64-bit compiler.

+OP Config versions prior to 0.94.00 were developed with Qt Creator 3.4.1 using Qt version 5.4.2.
+Compiler was MinGW 4.9.1 32-bit.
+Prior version executables are available from the same Downloads link above.

-Qt is well-known for being cross-platform compatible so it should be possible to compile a version for use on other operating systems such as Mac OS X, but I don't have any environment other than Windows to develop in at present.
+Qt is well-known for being cross-platform compatible so it should be possible to compile a version for use on other operating systems such as Mac OS X, but it only exists here in a Windows variant at present.
 If you want to compile this source for another operating system feel free, and please let us know!

 For those curious, we are using [Inno Setup 5.5.8](http://www.jrsoftware.org/isinfo.php) to create the Windows installer package.
 Qt has the Qt Installer Framework but we found it rather limiting.
 For the auto-update feature we are using [WinSparkle](https://github.com/vslavik/winsparkle).
 This would have to be changed for a non-Windows version, but it is based on the well-known Mac project called [Sparkle](https://sparkle-project.org/) so that should not be too difficult.
 There are no other external dependencies aside from various libraries bundled with Qt.